Professional Biostatistics Services for Robust and Reliable Data Analysis in Clinical Research

 Evaluation Criteria

-• Impact Factor: Editors take into consideration the journal’s impact factor, that is, the measures of the frequency with which the average article in the journal has been cited.
-Q1 journals on the other hand always have higher impact factor which means they are more visible and influential.
+- Impact Factor: The editors consider the impact factor of the journal i.e. the measures of how frequently the average article of the journal has been cited.
+Q1 journals on the contrary will always be of higher impact factor meaning that they will be more visible and prominent.

 As may be determined a journal citation report and journal norms for each category of Q1,Q2,Q3,Q4.

-As for the journal norms for each category (Q1, Q2, Q3, Q4), these are more often than not the quartiles in which journals are ranked according to their impact factors and other metrics.
+Regarding the journal norms of each specific category (Q1, Q2, Q3, Q4), this can usually include a metric comprised of quartiles in the rankings in which journals are positioned according to their impact factors and so forth.

 Core Parts of Q1 and Q2 Journals